davidpham87/pandoc-live/README.md

 ---
 title: Live Pandoc (bis)

 ...

 # Live Pandoc (bis)

-A simple nodejs script (from ClojureScript) to run pandoc whenever the input file is saved.
+A simple `node-js` script (from ClojureScript) to run pandoc whenever the input file is saved.

 # Why?